kfields/robocute/README.md

 ## Installation

-1. Navigate to a directory where you keep your software projects:
+Navigate to a directory where you keep your software projects

         cd projects

-2. Clone the repository:
+Clone the repository

         git clone https://github.com/kfields/robocute.git

-3. Navigate to the new directory which contains the repository.
+Navigate to the new directory which contains the repository

         cd robocute

-4. Create a Python 3 virtual environment called `env`:
+Create a Python 3 virtual environment called `env`

         python3 -m venv env

-5. Activate the environment:
+Activate the environment

         source env/bin/activate

-6. Install required packages:
+Install required packages

         pip install -r requirements.txt